 - The actual engagement rate is approximately 0.0-0.2% of your total followers

 It is clear that the stats are against us content creators but this is no different than the decreasing organic reach numbers you see on Facebook and other platforms.
 It is getting increasingly difficult to attract eyeballs to your content and the buzz of viral spread is almost impossible to achieve.
 Still it is not all doom and gloom.
 Following are things you can do in order to achieve higher impressions, engagement rate and get more followers.
-First let’s take a look at how you can get your first 500 Twitter followers.

 Be active and tweet several times a day